tags : General Programming

 - When we use

-, you made some micro adjustments to the PR before it made its way tomain
+develop, you made a PR tomain, you made some micro adjustments to the PR before it made its way tomain.
+Boom! out of sync, We pushed something to develop and never cherry-picked it tomain. etc. etc.

 - Eg. You tested the change on